-It is strongly recommended that you run the database schema verify program after creating the management and/or profile schemas to verify that your database is configured properly.
+When manually creating the HP Business Service Management databases, it is strongly recommended that you run the database schema verify program after connecting your BSM to these databases via the Server and Database Configuration Utility.
 For information on the verification process, see Appendix D, "Database Schema Verification."
+4